jdongca2003/next_utterance_selection/README.md

 source tensorflow_dev/bin/activate
 pip install --upgrade pip
 pip install tensorflow-gpu==1.4.0
 ```

 2. 16GB of RAM.
 32GB is recommended.
-3. A machine with NVIDIA GPU card is preferable.
-It has been tested with NVIDIA Titan Xp.
+3. A machine with NVIDIA GPU card (large GPU RAM)  is preferable.
+It has been tested with NVIDIA Titan Xp (12G GPU RAM).

 ## Dataset